Sunday Trading Act 1994: Ongoing debate

 The debate over Sunday trading laws was reignited in 2014, when a ComRes poll commissioned by pressure group 'Open Sundays' revealed that 72% of people believe they should be able to shop whenever is convenient to them.
 The debate gained further political traction in May of the same year, when Philip Davies MP tabled five amendments to the Deregulation Bill which aimed at abolishing or liberalising the current Sunday trading laws.
 Although these amendments were ultimately rejected, the debate continued to receive attention, with Davies appearing on the BBC's Daily Politics on 2 July 2014 and labelling the current regulations as "completely absurd and unjustifiable".

 It was proposed in the July 2015 Budget that the Sunday trading laws might be relaxed and shops over 280 m2 be able to open longer.
 However this proposal was defeated in a House of Commons vote.

 Exemptions

-Some categories of large shops are exempt from the Sunday Trading Act 1994:
+Some categories of large shops are exempt from the act: